Dihedral group of order 6: Algebraic description

-Symmetries of an equilateral triangle

-The dihedral group D_{3} is the symmetry group of an equilateral triangle, that is, it is the set of all rigid transformations (reflections, rotations, and combinations of these) that leave the shape and position of this triangle fixed.
-In the case of D_{3}, every possible permutation of the triangle's vertices constitutes such a transformation, so that the group of these symmetries is isomorphic to the symmetric group S_{3} of all permutations of three distinct elements.
+Every possible permutation of the triangle's vertices under the dihedral group D_{3} constitutes such a transformation, so that the group of these symmetries is isomorphic to the symmetric group S_{3} of all permutations of three distinct elements.
 This is not the case for dihedral groups of higher orders.
 The dihedral group D_{3} is isomorphic to two other symmetry groups in three dimensions: